matthewglasenapp/hla_resolve/README.md

 - Reconstructed haplotype nucleotide sequences for each HLA gene in FASTA format

 #### Runtime and Required Resources
 Runtime depends heavily on input file size and available compute resources.
 Targeted MHC capture data typically completes in **<30 minutes** using **6 CPUs and 20 GB RAM**.
-Runtime increases for high-coverage WGS or WES datasets, as all reads are first mapped to the human reference genome prior to restricting downstream analysis to the MHC region on chromosome 6.
+Runtime increases for high-coverage WGS or WES datasets, as all reads must be mapped to the human reference genome prior to restricting downstream analysis to the MHC region on chromosome 6.

 #### Planned Features (In Development)